hplgit/doconce/README.do.txt

 DocOnce is a pure Python package and installed by

 !bc sys
-Terminal> sudo python setup.py install
+Terminal> sudo pip install --upgrade .
 !ec

+!bnotice
+If you first installed DocOnce prior to February 2017, you must remove the old installation before upgrading.
+See instructions in \#110.
+!enotice
 However, DocOnce has *a lot* of dependencies, depending on what type of formats you want to work with and how advanced constructions that are used in the text.